 EMISSION STANDARDS FOR SPECIFIC INDUSTRIES

 340-236-0010

 Definitions

 The definitions in OAR 340-200-0020, 340-204-0010 and this rule apply to this division.
 If the same term is defined in this rule and 340-200-0020 or 340-204-0010, the definition in this rule applies to this division.

+(1) "C.F.R." means Code of Federal Regulations and, unless otherwise expressly identified, refers to the July 1, 2018 edition.

-(1) "Dusts" means minute solid particles released into the air by natural forces or by mechanical processes such as crushing, grinding, milling, drilling, demolishing, shoveling, conveying, covering, bagging, or sweeping.
+(2) "Dusts" means minute solid particles released into the air by natural forces or by mechanical processes such as crushing, grinding, milling, drilling, demolishing, shoveling, conveying, covering, bagging, or sweeping.

-(2) "Hot mix asphalt plants" means those facilities and equipment which convey or batch load proportioned quantities of cold aggregate to a drier, and heat, dry, screen, classify, measure, and mix the aggregate with asphalt for purposes of paving, construction, industrial, residential, or commercial use.
+(3) "Hot mix asphalt plants" means those facilities and equipment which convey or batch load proportioned quantities of cold aggregate to a drier, and heat, dry, screen, classify, measure, and mix the aggregate with asphalt for purposes of paving, construction, industrial, residential, or commercial use.